Estate Planning by Creating a Last Will and/or Living Trust

-You can also set up a “trust within a trust” or a trust within a will, usually for one (1) or multiple beneficiaries.
-Upon your passing, the executor of your estate carries out the instructions of the will and transfers estate assets to the trust.
+You can also set up a “trust within a trust” or a trust within a will, usually for (1) or multiple beneficiaries.
+Upon your passing, the executor of your estate carries out the instructions of the will and transfers estate assets to the trustee of the trust found in your Last Will.
 The trustee plays a similar role, but usually for a much longer time- typically until all assets are distributed to the beneficiaries.
-A trustee is also usually given discretionary authority over when and if distributions can be made to beneficiaries.
+A trustee is also generally given discretionary authority over when and if distributions can be made to beneficiaries.

 The responsibilities of a trustee are considerable.
 Including paying or negotiating debts with creditors, notifying and paying beneficiaries, filing income tax returns and managing investments.

-Whether you have a will or a trust, any debt you have at the time of your death will need to be settled.
+Whether you have a will or a trust, any debt you have at the time of your death needs to be settled.
 If your assets aren’t liquid, creditors could force the sale of your property to get paid.

 Want to learn more about a Last Will or Trust and which document is best for you?
 Call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org today and speak to him personally.
 He welcomes your call.